-Economic activity in the manufacturing sector expanded in July, and the overall economy grew for the 111th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in August, and the overall economy grew for the 124th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of July 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the July 2018 logistics link.
+During the month of August 2019, Noatum Logistics (formerly MIQ Logistics) was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates, a case study, events, and careers at Noatum Logistics in the August 2019 logistics link.

 The National Weather Service has issued hurricane advisories for several areas in the Caribbean Sea and Atlantic Ocean related to Hurricane Dorian.
 Hurricane Dorian now threatens the southeast USA, including Florida, Georgia and the Carolinas over the weekend.
 The exact path of the storm is uncertain at this time.
 Companies and residents are encouraged to closely monitor the forecast in these areas and take appropriate measures.

 On Friday, August 23, 2019, the United States Trade Representative (USTR) office released the USTR Statement on Section 301 Tariff Action Regarding China in response to China’s “unjustified tariffs targeting U.S. products.”

 The Federal Register Notice 84 FR 43304 published by the United States Trade Representative (USTR) Tuesday, August 20, 2019, announced the specifics related to the next steps for processing the new 10% tariffs on $300 billion of China products announced on August 13, 2019.

 On Tuesday, August 13, 2019, the United States Trade Representative (USTR) posted a press release, USTR Announces Next Steps on Proposed 10 Percent Tariff on Imports from China.